-If you have someone in your home that has regular access to your keys, and the auto insurance company wants you to insure them because they have regular access to your keys.
-Whether you give that person permissions or not, they still have access to your keys and need to be insured.
+If you have someone in your home that has regular access to your keys, the auto insurance company wants you to insure them.
+Whether you give that person permission or not, they still have access to your keys and need to be insured.

 Call For FREE Help (702) 898-0554